University of Missouri - Kansas City

 • Must not have been enrolled as a medical student at another medical school or at UMKC School of Medicine.

 • Although out-of-state students are welcome to apply to the M.D.
-Program, preference and priority consideration is given to in-state students from the stat of Missouri as well as to regional students from the states of Arkansas, Illinois, Kansas, Nebraska, and Oklahoma.
+Program, preference and priority consideration is given to in-state students from the state of Missouri as well as to regional students from the states of Arkansas, Illinois, Kansas, Nebraska, and Oklahoma.

 Coursework